 Mr. Keyko was named the "New York City Best Lawyers Ethics and Professional Responsibility Law Lawyer of the Year" for 2012.
 He has lectured and written widely on securities, antitrust, legal ethics and general litigation topics, and chairs PLI's programs on federal pretrial practice and ethics for corporate lawyers.
 He is a former columnist for the New York Law Journal and has written several dozen articles on litigation and ethics issues for such publications as the National Law Journal, and Metropolitan Corporate Counsel, on whose advisory board Mr. Keyko served.
 He also is the past Chairman of the Professional Responsibility Committee of the Association of the Bar of the City of New York.

 Mr. Keyko has undertaken a variety of pro bono projects and served as Chairman of the Board of MFY Legal Services, Inc. and served two terms as a member of the Departmental Disciplinary Committee of the First Department.
 He was Chairman of the Professional Responsibility Committee of the Association of the Bar of the City of New York.
 He chaired the ad hoc committee of the Association that commented on proposed SEC regulations under Section 307 of the Sarbanes-Oxley Act of 2002.
-He is currently a member of the Association's Professional and Judicial Ethics Committee.
+He is currently the chair of the Association's Legal Referral Service Committee and is a member of the Association's Professional and Judicial Ethics Committee.

 Mr. Keyko is a member of Pillsbury's Sarbanes-Oxley Committee, Opinions Committee and Professional Responsibility Committee.